timscargill/MoMAR/README.md

 2) Add the AR Anchor Manager script (provided with the AR Foundation template) to the AR Session Origin GameObject.
 3) Add the _PlaceAnchorOnPlane.cs_ script (in the _admin-AR-device_ folder) to the AR Session Origin GameObject.
 Insert the IP address of your edge server on line 365.
 4) Add UI canvas buttons to handle placing different anchors, and link each button to the appropriate method in _PlaceAnchorOnPlane.cs_ (e.g., _PlaceAnchorA()_).
-5) Add the _MotionMapVisualization.cs_ script (in the _admin-AR-device_ folder) to the AR Session Origin GameObject.
+5) Add the _DataVisualization.cs_ script (in the _admin-AR-device_ folder) to the AR Session Origin GameObject.
 Insert the IP address of your edge server on line 65 and line 96.
 6) Create a new GameObject 'ARWorldMapController'.
 Drag the AR Session Game Object to the appropriate slot in the inspector.
 Add the _ARWorldMapController.cs_ script (in the _admin-AR-device_ folder, adapted from the example in the AR Foundation template) to the ARWorldMapController GameObject.
 Insert the IP address of your edge server on line 179 and line 289.
 7) Set the Build platform to iOS, and click Build.
 8) Load your built project in XCode, sign it using your Apple Developer ID, and run it on your admin AR device.